openmeeg/openmeeg.github.io/tutorial.rst

 For EEG, the sensors are defined by the list of the x-y-z coordinates of the electrode positions.
 The electrodes are considered punctual and are called *patches*.
-The MEG sensor description is more complex, see Appendix~\ref{chap:format}.
+The MEG sensor description is more complex, see Appendix `chap.format`_.

 Appendix
 ########

 Geometry description file
 -------------------------
+.. _sec.geom:

 The geometry description file provides:
    - the number of the meshed surfaces separating the different domains,